 Typically, a property insurance policy obligates the insurer to notify the mortgage holder in the event of policy cancellation.
 A typical liability insurance policy obligates an insurer to notify only the first named insured and no one else of policy cancellation, unless the policy is endorsed to provide notice to another party.
 For this reason, ACORD working groups recommend publishing separate certificates.

-Please note that is information is not intended to serve as legal advice and is only general information not directed to any particular set of facts.
+Please note that this information is not intended to serve as legal advice and is only general information not directed to any particular set of facts.